 Depending on the circumstances surrounding your case, you could be charged with drug trafficking or possession for the purpose of trafficking.
 Drug trafficking charges are typically laid in cases where the accused has sold or offered to sell a prohibited substance.

 These charges do not necessarily require the sale of the drug.
 A person only needs to be in possession of a large enough quantity of a drug for this charge to be laid.
 Even a person who has drugs to share with friends can be charged with Possession for the Purpose of Trafficking.
 A person in possession of more than three kilos of a drug will face a separate charge that carries much more serious consequences.

 Please see the Criminal Offences Chart » in this website for a list of mandatory minimum sentences and possible penalties upon a finding of guilt.

-A conviction for trafficking or possession for the purpose of trafficking a Schedule I drug (eg. cocaine, heroin, methamphetamine, ecstasy) or more than 3 kg of marijuana or hashish will result in a mandatory minimum 1 year in jail if you are linked to a criminal organisation, if there was violence, if there was a weapon involved, or if you were convicted of certain drug offences within the previous 10 years.
+A conviction for trafficking or possession for the purpose of trafficking a Schedule I drug (eg. cocaine, heroin, methamphetamine, ecstasy) will result in a mandatory minimum 1 year in jail if you are linked to a criminal organisation, if there was violence, if there was a weapon involved, or if you were convicted of certain drug offences within the previous 10 years.
 The mandatory minimum is 2 years if there were (or could have been) children in the area.
 No matter how unfair that minimum sentence may be in your case, the judge has no choice but to impose it absent some legal technical arguments – which we can evaluate after we obtain the full disclosure of the case against you.
 Often, the only way to avoid a lengthy jail sentence in such a case is not to be convicted.

 Marijuana Grow Operations Defence